What Happens When Your Wood Packaging Isn’t ISPM-15 Compliant?

 However, businesses that knowingly export non-compliant WPMs are putting their shipments at risk.
 When you send noncompliant packages, you’re increasing the risk of costly damage due to contamination and shipment delays that may ultimately keep you from hitting your deadline.

-If you have questions about ISPM-15 requirements, turn to our team at Export Corporation.
-Founded in the mid-1940s, we provide custom packaging solutions to manufacturers in the military, aerospace, automotive, and commercial sectors.
-We hold a wide array of certifications, including ISPM-15, and can help you understand how to stay ISPM-15 compliant.
+If you’re concerned about compliance, the best decision you can make is to partner with an NPPO-approved facility, like Export Corporation.
+Founded over 80 years ago, we provide custom packaging solutions to manufacturers in the military, aerospace, automotive, and commercial sectors.
+We have many years of expertise in packaging requirements, including ISPM-15, and can help you understand how to stay ISPM-15 compliant.

 To request a consultation or to learn more about our services, please fill out our online form today.